Skip to content

 A best practice is to familiarize yourself with your employer’s anti-discrimination policies and reporting procedures.
 Understand what constitutes a protected characteristic in your jurisdiction.
 If you witness discrimination, consider speaking up if it’s safe to do so, as this can sometimes be considered a protected activity itself.

-For employers, best practices include implementing strong anti-discrimination and anti-harassment policies, conducting regular, comprehensive training for all staff, and establishing clear, accessible reporting mechanisms.
+For employers, best practices include implementing strong anti-discrimination and anti-harassment policies, conducting regular, complete training for all staff, and establishing clear, accessible reporting mechanisms.
 Crucially, employers must take all complaints seriously, investigate them promptly and impartially, and take appropriate corrective action.
 As of 2026, proactive compliance and a commitment to a fair workplace culture are not just ethical imperatives but essential risk management strategies.

 Failing to act promptly on complaints or having inadequate policies can expose an organization to significant legal liability and damage its reputation.
 A proactive approach, including regular policy reviews and training updates, is far more effective than reacting to a lawsuit.
 This approach cultivates trust and a more productive work environment for everyone.